 History of Castelo de São Jorge

 The oldest military fortifications of the hill on which the castle is built dates back to the first century BC.
 During that period the city of Lisbon was a part of the Roman Empire.
 Celtic tribes, Greeks, and Carthaginians all have made their marks on the hill during their reigns on the city.
-After some time under the Suebi, the Visigoths, and the Moors, the first significant fortifications was rebuilt by Muslim forces of Moor.
+After some time under the Suebi, the Visigoths, and the Moors, the first significant fortifications were rebuilt by the Muslim forces of Moor.

 After the famous historic siege of Lisbon during the crusades and the city was freed by crusaders.
-When the Lisbon became the capital of Kingdom of Portugal, building up a stronghold on this strategic hill was one of the first actions to be done.
+When Lisbon became the capital of the Kingdom of Portugal, building up a stronghold on this strategic hill was one of the first actions to be done.

 Since that time the castle has served as a military barracks and mostly as the royal palace.
-Now this fabulous castle is something more than a story teller.
+Now this fabulous castle is something more than a storyteller.
 You can enjoy every aspect of it with every taste you have.

 When to visit Castelo de São Jorge

 As a castle, your visit to the Sao Jorge will mostly be in open space.
 Especially if you are going to watch the landscapes atop the towers and walls.
 Due to this fact, the weather plays an important part to make your visit a pleasant one.

 Lisbon has hot summers, and being in the open space for a long time will surely be unpleasant unless you have enough passion that endures this problem.
 The winters, on the other hand, are not so cold but usually wet, so you probably want to avoid visiting the attraction during that period of time.